PoisotLab/MS_network_els/els_networks.md

 (typically named $A$, see definition in glossary) (*Figure 1b*).
 In this paper, for simplicity, time and space, we decided to mostly focus on *Species Interaction Networks* (SIN).
-Ecological system such as landscape, genetic or nutrient network are not represented here, but they can be studying following the same framework defined further.
+Ecological system such as landscape, genetic or nutrient networks are not represented here, but they can be studying following the same framework defined further [*ref*].

 Describing and understanding the structure of species interaction networks is an active, and growing, field of ecological research.
 In this contribution, we will